kamailio/kamailio-wiki/docs/install/4.3.x/git.md

 to try the new features to be released in the future with the next major stable version.

-:fire:*This document focuses on Kamailio v4.3.x with MySQL support, using a Debian unstable system.*
+🔥*This document focuses on Kamailio v4.3.x with MySQL support, using a Debian unstable system.*

 The first version in release series 4.3 is 4.3.0, 4.3.x refers to the